VedantGames/BabyLang/README.md

 BabyLang
-A toy programming language written in Typescript
+A toy programming language written in Javascript